 The laundry facilities are located on the ground floor next to the study room and is managed by Circuit Laundry.
-There will be 7 washing machines and 7 dryers on site. £2.90 wash £1.40 for a dry.
+There are 7 washing machines and 7 dryers on site.
 You can purchase a laundry card on site to make payments, or alternatively download the Circuit Laundry app to make payments.

 Residents are responsible for ensuring that the grounds are kept free of litter.

 If you are locked out of your room, either go to FRESH Reception or call them on your flat phone, and a member of the team will let you into your room.
 A member of FRESH staff will need to check your ID.

 If Reception is closed, you can contact a member of FRESH staff by calling the duty mobile on 07469 855 064.
 A member of staff is on site 24/7.

 There is a £25 charge for a replacement/lost key card.
 If you lose you key, you need to go to the FRESH reception desk with ID and you will be issued with a new key.

 Any lost property is handed in to the FRESH reception and will be held for one month before being disposed of.
 Students can reclaim their items if they can provide a description of the item.
 All items will be signed in on the date found and signed out once the student has collected their item.